chris-ritsen/read_book/README.md

+I've since reimplemented this in python, so this is deprecated.

 This basically sets up a urxvt terminal window that runs vim inside of tmux and automatically advances the cursor at a given rate.
 It's not designed to